Chris Imlay

 Christopher Sterling Imlay (born May 24, 1969) is an American rock and roll musician and graphic artist.

 He has been in such bands as The Hi-Fives, The Dukes of Burl, The Dukes of Hamburg, Brent's T.V., Judy and The Loadies, Thee Shatners, and the Ne'er Do Wells.

-He has been the art director of the magazines Gearhead, MacAddict, Mobile PC, PSM, Nintendo Power was a senior designer at Wired a creative director at Future US and currently is the creative director at Dialect Inc.
+He has been the art director of the magazines Gearhead, MacAddict, Mobile PC, PSM, Nintendo Power was a senior designer at Wired a creative director at Future US and currently is a design director at Dialect Inc.